 The outer material of a golf ball is most commonly made of urethane, a popular and tough plastic used in various products that need to be tough while still offering grip and control.

-Interestingly, skateboard wheels and roller blade wheels are made of urethane for the same properties, as are the exterior of most golf balls as they too need to be durable and provide grip to the club when they’re hit.
+Interestingly, skateboard wheels and roller blade wheels are made of urethane for the same properties, as is the exterior of most golf balls as they too need to be durable and provide grip to the club when they’re hit.

-Another popular choice is ionomer which isn’t quite as durable as urethane, however they are cheaper to make and harder, and will work out fine for most beginner golfers with slower swing speeds.
+Another popular choice is ionomer which isn’t quite as durable as urethane, however, they are cheaper to make and harder, and will work out fine for most beginner golfers with slower swing speeds.

 Golf has come a long way in the last twenty to thirty years, with increased athleticism, greater professionalism, and an overhaul of the aesthetic and marketing of the entire sport.

-It’s one of the most competitive sports in the world even at an amateur level, and the advancements in technology over this time has led to innovative and groundbreaking changes to various aspects of the sport, from the crucial changes to club design to shoes, gloves, and of course the humble golf ball.
+It’s one of the most competitive sports in the world even at an amateur level, and the advancements in technology over this time have led to innovative and groundbreaking changes to various aspects of the sport, from the crucial changes to club design to shoes, gloves, and of course the humble golf ball.